m6502/ztrackerprime/README.md

 - Channel enable / disable controls work with F keys row instead of the numbers row.

+- The first 16 instruments get that MIDI channel assigned instead of defaulting to 0.

 - Song play view shows more information per note.

 - Starts in "Tracker Mode" by default.